Prasadrasal2002/Securely-Deploying-a-Starbucks-Clone-Using-DevSecOps-on-AWS/README.md

-**Proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.**
+**Proceed with configuring Jenkins pipeline to include these tools and credentials in your CI/CD process.**